-*If you are unable to do so, please let us know in advanced so a “Sherpa” can be hired at an extra cost.
+*If you are unable to do so, please let us know in advance so a “Sherpa” can be hired at an extra cost.

-- We discourage people that are claustrophobic or afraid of the dark to Cavern dive.
+- We discourage people that are claustrophobic or afraid of the dark to do Cavern dives.

 - Mosquitos are to be expected since we are entering the jungle, bring proper clothing, shoes and protection against these tiny monsters as repellent is forbidden before going into the water.

 - The use of sunscreen is strictly forbidden, please help us keep our water systems clean.

 - There is no bad time to explore these subterranean wonders.

 -We recommend both close shoes and easy to "put on and take off" sandals as they help you to walk the paths to the cenote.

 - Note that most cameras larger than Go Pros are usually charged a fee. *Cenote Chac-mool strictly forbids any camera, including Go Pros*

 - Freediving fins are strictly forbidden in all the cenotes.

 *The entry fees to the Cenotes are not included in the price*